MohitShukla/basis/README.md

 # What is Basis?
-Basis contains several modules that are used for any software application development.
+A software developer can use basis as a starting point of building their web application.
+Basis provides several ready-to-use out of box software modules that are needed by most applications.
-- oAuth
+- oAuth with Google

+In near future, following software modules will be added to Basis.
+- integration with AI (model: GPT-4o)
 - logging
 - security
 - load balancing

+Basis also defines and embed following best practices of software engineering into itself:
+- coding best practices
 - documentaion
-- coding best practices

-Basis also defines and embed many best practices of software engineering into it.

 # Collaborative AI-Powered Knowledge Sharing Platform